-Evidence-based vector control strategies require understanding vector movement including mechanism(s) of population recovery after insecticide application.
-One potentially important contributor is residual survival.
-Eggs can survive insecticide, and among T. dimidiata life stages, third to fifth instar nymphs are most likely to avoid insecticides by fitting deeper into crevices, surviving weeks without a blood meal, and needing a single blood meal per stage (Zeledón et al., 1970a).
-Furthermore, a fertilized female lays on average 177 eggs (Zeledón et al. 1970b), so even 1-2 survivors could rapidly re-populate a house.
-High mobility also facilitates reinfestation.
-Peridomestic areas are not always targeted for insecticide treatment, and studies in the Yucatán Peninsula (Dumonteil et al. 2004) and Petén, Guatemala (Monroy et al. 2003) reported rapid re-colonization from peridomestic ecotopes associated with an annual dispersal peak at the end of the dry season (March – May).
-Houses that remain infested may serve as "hotspots" for recolonization either in close proximity or from a greater distance (Cecere et al. 2004, Stevens et al. 2015).
-Migration may also occur from sylvan ecotopes or neighboring villages, possibly via human-mediated transport (Dorn et al. 2003, Monroy et al. 2003, Ramirez-Sierra et al. 2010, Barbu et al 2011, 2014, Gourbière et al. 2012, Lucero et al., 2013, Bustamante et al. 2014, Stevens et al. 2015).
-Thus, understanding the timing, distance, and sources of vector movement, both in the presence and absence of spraying, is critical for effective long-term management of transmission risk.
+Evidence-based vector control strategies require understanding mechanism(s) of population recovery after insecticide application, including residual survival and reinfestation.
+Eggs can survive insecticide, and early T. dimidiata nymphal stages can avoid insecticides by fitting deep into crevices and needing few blood meals (Zeledón et al., 1970a).
+High mobility from untreated houses, which may serve as "hotspots" for recolonization (Cecere et al. 2004, Stevens et al. 2015), peridomestic and sylvan foci facilitate reinfestation.
+In particular localities, rapid re-colonization from peridomestic ecotopes is associated with an annual dispersal peak at the end of the dry season (March – May, (Dumonteil et al. 2004) (Monroy et al. 2003)).
+Reinfestation may also involve migration or passive transport from sylvan areas or neighboring villages (Dorn et al. 2003, Monroy et al. 2003, Ramirez-Sierra et al. 2010, Barbu et al 2011, 2014, Gourbière et al. 2012, Lucero et al., 2013, Bustamante et al. 2014, Stevens et al. 2015).
+Thus, understanding the timing, origins and distance of vector movement, both in the presence and absence of insecticide, is critical for effective long-term management of transmission risk.

-In this study, use ecological and evolutionary information for disease control through fine-scale genetic analysis evaluating the relative contributions of within-house persistence, sylvan influx and local dispersal in T. dimidiata infestation in the department of Jutiapa, Guatemala.
+In this study, we examined the ecology and evolution of Chagas vectors through fine-scale genetic analysis evaluating the relative contributions of within-house persistence, immigration and local dispersal to T. dimidiata infestation in the department of Jutiapa, Guatemala.
 We assessed infestation rates and patterns of spatial genetic structure at multiple time points in two villages (Supplementary Fig. S1), one treated with insecticide during the survey period.
-Survey data combined with vector kinship and population-genetic analysis using 2-3,000 genome-wide single nucleotide polymorphic markers (SNPs) from a genotyping-by-sequencing (GBS) pipeline evaluated: (1) the effectiveness of insecticide application in reducing abundance and genetic diversity (2) population “reinfestation” from survival of spraying and/or re-infestation by dispersers, and (3) the spatial scale of seasonal dispersal.
+Survey data combined with vector kinship and population-genetic analysis using 2-3,000 genome-wide single nucleotide polymorphic markers (SNPs) from a genotyping-by-sequencing (GBS) pipeline evaluated: (1) the effectiveness of insecticide application in reducing abundance and genetic diversity (2) population “reinfestation” from survival of insecticide and/or re-infestation by dispersers, and (3) the spatial scale of seasonal dispersal.

 Results